MrPhuc11/data-story/about.markdown

     <img src="{{ site.baseurl }}/Images/IMG_9861.JPG" alt="Team photo">
   </div>
   <div class="about-text">
-    <h2>Snowball Effect on Reddit</h2>
+    <h2>About us</h2>
     <p>
-      This data story is our ADA project, exploring how positive and negative interactions between subreddits ripple through the Reddit ecosystem.
-We dig into hyperlinks, sentiment, and embeddings to see how small sparks can snowball into larger patterns.
+      This data story is our ADA project!
+This is a picture of us hard at work :)
     </p>
     <div class="about-links">
       <h3>Authors</h3>